nuxeo/doc.nuxeo.com-client-java/src/java/directory.md

 ## Delete

-APIs below are available to delete directory entry:
+API below is available to delete directory entry:
 - deleteEntry which takes a directory entry id

 Let's delete foo: